 - Empty Bottle

-Gather your homemade natural bubble bathingredients and head to the kitchen counter.
+Gather your natural homemade bubble bath ingredients and head to the kitchen counter.
 Start by measuring out your Castile Soap and your distilled water.
 Add both to a larger measuring cup (this will make pouring into your bottle a breeze).
 Once those are mixed together, add your vegetable glycerin and then pour that mixture into your empty bottle.

 Add 15 drops of Young Living Lavender essential oil and 15 drops of your Young Living Cedarwood essential oil.
 I chose these two oils because they are 1.
 Safe for children and 2.
 Calming and soothing making them perfect for a night time bath.
-They will help calm your child down and soothe their skin as well.
+This helps calm my children down and soothe their skin as well.